0xdefh/0xdefh.github.io/_tabs/services.md

 ![0xdef_logo](/assets/img/0xdef_logo.png)

 Cybercrime isn't just an individual threat—it impacts Vietnam’s entire economy.
-With extensive experience in cybercrime investigations, we are committed to making Vietnam safer by exposing fraud, phishing, and scams that harm our people and businesses.
+With extensive experience in cybercrime investigations, I'm committed to making Vietnam safer by exposing fraud, phishing, and scams that harm our people and businesses.

 Our services go beyond investigations.
-We proactively monitor the dark web, social media, and online threats, tracking data leaks and criminal activity to prevent financial and reputational damage.
-By fighting cybercrime, we help protect Vietnam’s digital future.
+I proactively monitor the dark web, social media, and online threats, tracking data leaks and criminal activity to prevent financial and reputational damage.
+By fighting cybercrime, will help protect Vietnam’s digital future.

 ### Cybercrime Investigation Services